-In Keenetic routers, an upgrade of the built-in operating system (software /firmware) can be performed automatically, without any user involvement.
-On the 'General system settings' page, in the 'Updates and Component options' section, the 'KeeneticOS automatic updates' option is enabled by default.
+In Keenetic routers, an upgrade of the built-in KeeneticOS (operating system/firmware) can be performed automatically, without any user involvement.
+On the 'General system settings' page, in the 'Updates and component options' section, the 'KeeneticOS automatic updates' option is enabled by default.

-The essence of the auto-update is not that all routers quickly get a new version of the software as soon as it is released, but that the devices do not stay on the old versions of the operating system, in which there are known problems that have been solved in newer versions of KeeneticOS.
+The purpose of auto-update is not that all Keenetic devices quickly get a new version of the software as soon as it is released.
+Still, those devices do not stay on older versions of the operating system, which may have vulnerabilities fixed in newer versions.

 After downloading and installing an update, the router will automatically reboot.
 If important tasks are being performed on (or through) Keenetic and a forced update or accidental reboot are undesirable, disable the 'KeeneticOS automatic updates' option.
 In this case, we recommend that you check for new updates on the the 'System dashboard' start page yourself and install them by clicking the 'Install the update' button.

 To learn more about KeeneticOS update options, see the article Updating KeeneticOS online.